Drive sales on autopilot with ecommerce-focused features

 - A damaged or disconnected antenna

-- The recipient may have blacklisted A2P messaging
+- The recipient may have blocked A2P messaging

-- A deactivated messaging app, because some people use internet-based messaging as their main texting medium, and deactivate the default messaging app
+- A deactivated messaging app, because some people use internet-based messaging as their primary texting medium, and deactivate the default messaging app

 - Recipient is a roaming user, so if the number you’re trying to contact isn’t in the country, there could be a delay in delivery